The Best DnD Gifts Ideas (From a Professional DM)!

 Etsy / Used Book Store

 I like this method for a couple of reasons.
 First, it can be personalized a lot more easily.
-Maybe their character is a wizard, so you find a nice old, leather-bound book at the thrift store!
+Maybe their character is a wizard, so you find a lovely old, leather-bound book at the thrift store!

 Second, these feel heavy and sturdy to roll in.
 You can also use a magnet to keep it closed so dice can be kept inside during transit.